netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 You can live-filter this capture by typing Machines, Pods or Services keywords to only see what you look for here.

-However, if you want to capture only a subset of these flows, you can use the regexes filter on top such as:
+However, if you want to capture only a subset of these flows, you can use the regexes filter on top such as in the following example:
 ```sh
 oc netobserv flows --get-subnets --regexes=SrcSubnetLabel~Pods,DstSubnetLabel~Services
 ```